Pharmac: Roles and functions

+Pharmac's current governing legislation is the Pae Ora (Healthy Futures) Act 2022, specifically sections 67 to 74.
+Section 67(3) states that Pharmac is a Crown entity in terms of Section 7 of the Crown Entities Act 2004.

+Pharmac's main objective is to secure the best health outcomes for "eligible people" in need of pharmaceuticals that are reasonably attainable from pharmaceutical treatment and within the amount of funding provided.

+Pharmac's functions are to maintain the New Zealand pharmaceutical schedule, manage incidents arising out of the procurement of pharmaceutical products for "eligible people," meet its objectives within its operational budget, promote the responsible use of pharmaceuticals, and to seek permission from the Minister of Health and its governing board for performing other non-statutory functions.

 One of the main techniques Pharmac uses to reduce costs is only subsidising one brand of a medication at a time.
 Where a medicine is off-patent and generic versions are available, Pharmac typically tenders out the right to be the sole subsidised brand for a fixed period of time (usually three years).
 This causes pharmaceutical companies to compete with each other, driving down prices and reducing the subsidy costs, freeing up funds to subsidise newer patented medicines.